-- 1. Plug in the power cords.
-For more information, see "Connecting the power cables to the system" on page 19. - 2.
-Confirm that the system is in standby mode.
-The green power status indicator on the front control panel is flashing slowly, and the dc out indicator lights on the power supplies are flashing.
-If none of the indicators are flashing, check the power cord connections.
-For more information, see "Common system attention LEDs and system reference codes" on page 31. - 3.
+- 1. Plug in the power cords and route the power cords through the cable retention brackets.
+Wait for the system to display Pending Authentication Password Updates Required.
+For more information, see "Connecting the power cables to the system" on page 21 - 2.
 Change the managed system passwords by completing the following steps: - a.
 In the navigation area, expand Systems Management > Servers. - b.
 In the content area, select the managed system. - c.
-In the operations area, select Update passwords.

-4. Update the time of day on the managed system using the Advanced System Management Interface (ASMI).
+In the operations area, click Update password. - 3.
+Update the time of day on the managed system by using the Advanced System Management Interface (ASMI).